Bobby Bloom

 Robert Bloom (January 15, 1946 – February 28, 1974) was an American singer-songwriter.
-He is known best for being a one-hit wonder with the 1970 song, "Montego Bay", which was co-written with and produced by Jeff Barry.
+He is known best for the upbeat 1970 hit, "Montego Bay", which was co-written with and produced by Jeff Barry.

-Biography
+Background

 Bloom was born in Brooklyn, NY.
-He graduated from Wantagh High School in 1964.
-In the early 1960s, while still in his teens, Bloom had been a member of the doo-wop group, The Imaginations.
+In the early 1960s, Bloom had been a member of the doo-wop group, The Imaginations.
 He received a big break in 1969 when he was awarded a contract to write and record a jingle for Pepsi, paving the way for his later success with "Montego Bay".
 He also played a role as a songwriter for the Kama Sutra/Buddah group of labels, co-writing "Mony Mony" for Tommy James and the Shondells and, with Jeff Barry, "Sunshine" for The Archies.
 Bloom co-wrote songs with Jeff Barry and Neil Goldberg for the Monkees' album Changes and their 1971 single "Do It in the Name of Love".
 He often recorded demos of his songs at the recording studio of MAP City Records, owned by friends Peter Anders and Vincent "Vini" Poncia Jr., with chief engineer Peter H. Rosen at the controls.
-Early solo projects included "Love Don't Let Me Down" and "Count on Me".
+Early solo projects included "Love, Don't Let Me Down" and "Count on Me".

 The recordings that followed his success with "Montego Bay" in 1970, "Heavy Makes You Happy", which became a hit for the Staple Singers in 1971, "Where Are We Going" and The Bobby Bloom Album all used the same combination of pop, calypso, and rock.